koto/xsschef/README.md

 First, you have to find a XSS vulnerability in a Google Chrome addon.
 I won't help you here.
 This is similar to looking for XSS in webpages, but totally different, as there are way more DOM based XSSes than reflected ones and the debugging is different.

-Once you found a vulnarable extension, inject it with CheF hook script.
+Once you found a vulnerable extension, inject it with CheF hook script.
 See 'hook' menu item in console UI for the hook code.

 ChEF ships with an exemplary XSS-able chrome addon in `vulnerable_chrome_extension` directory.
 Install this unpackaged extension (Tools, Extensions, Developer mode, load unpacked extension) in Chrome to test.